Skgland/plwm/README.md

 First and foremost, if you find any bugs, please [create a GitHub issue](https://github.com/Seeker04/plwm/issues/new), preferably, with all details you can provide.
 (First, please check if it's not reported already).

-If you have a feature request, please do the same.
+If you have a feature request or questions, feel free to [open discussions](https://github.com/Seeker04/plwm/discussions).

 Any code contribution is also welcome.
 Especially if it solves some known issue.
-For brand new ideas, I recommend creating an issue first, so we can discuss it.
+For brand new ideas, I recommend creating a discussion first.

 Please read the [Development Guide](docs/development_guide.md).